nullulnull/substitution/README.md

-# substitution
+# Substitution cipher
-Substitution cipher in Python
+Each letter in the plaintext is substituted with another letter according to a key